Kanopy-Labs/eng-wiki/GithubVersionControl.md

 ### When should I be rebase commits?

-Rebasing can cause us to destory commits.
+Rebasing can cause us to destroy commits.
 We should attempt to not rebase unless necessary.
 Merging is much safer in 95% of scenarios.
-Here is some more information of [merging vs. rebasing](https://hackernoon.com/git-merge-vs-rebase-whats-the-diff-76413c117333).
+Here is some more information of [merging vs. rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 ## Pull Requests